Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Find out paths from an assembly to a type.

 #### Instruction
-1. Select Version, Start Assembly, and Target Type.
+1. Input VERSION, START ASSEMBLY and TARGET TYPE.
-2. Select Skip.
+2. Input SKIP.
-3. Uncheck ALL PATHS and fill PATH NUMBER with a specific number to customize the number of results to display (up to 500, optional).
-Or check ALL PATHS to see all the results.
+3. Uncheck ALL PATHS and fill PATHS NUMBER to customize the number of results to display (up to 500).
 4. Get Results.
 ![MultiPathA2T](image/MultiPathA2T.png "Multi-path assembly to type overview")
 **Multi-Path Assembly To Type Overview**